Medicine at University of Oxford Medical School & Interview Questions 2023

 The Medicine course at Oxford provides a well-rounded intellectual training with particular emphasis on the basic science research that underpins medicine.
 It is beneficial to attend the Oxford University Medicine Open Day.

 One of the top medical schools in the UK is the University of Oxford.
 Founded in 1096, Oxford has a long and rich history of providing top-notch medical education.
 The university boasts state-of-the-art facilities, including the Oxford Medical School and the Oxford Biomedical Research Centre.
 Students at Oxford have access to a wide range of clinical placements, giving them the opportunity to gain hands-on experience.

 Oxford Medical School offers the pre clinical and the clinical stage.
 In the Pre-clinical stage of the course (years 1-3), most tutorials, classes, and lectures are delivered by members of academic staff, research staff or NHS clinicians (usually at the level of consultant) and mostly take place in the Medical Sciences Teaching Centre in the Science Area.
 In the Clinical stage of the course (years 4-6), most teaching is delivered by clinicians from the Oxford University Hospitals NHS Trust as well as local primary care physicians, and University academic staff.

 Oxford Medicine Entry Requirements

-39 (including core points) with 766 at HL.
+7,6,6 at Higher Level.
 Candidates are required to take Chemistry and at least one of Biology, Physics or Mathematics to Higher Level.